8-bit-souvik/Securit/README.md

 ├───views                                     # frontend templates are here │    └───layouts
 │
-├───.env                                      # All keys, passwords and other secrets will be written here │
+├───.env                                      # All keys, passwords and other secrets will be here │
 ├───.gitignore
 │